-Kia non-transponder keys are metal keys that have no chip in them.
-Therefore, no programming is needed.
+Kia non-transponder keys are metal keys that have no chip in them, so no programming is needed.

 Kia Borrego has none of this key type – all Kia Borrego keys have a chip and need to be programmed.

-Kia Borrego keys that need to be programmed – You will need an automotive locksmith or the dealer:
+For Kia Borrego keys that need to be programmed, you will need an automotive locksmith or the dealer:

 These keys, also known as remote smart keys, intelligent keys or key fobs, and transponder keys, have a security chip.
 Programming is needed.
 Also, a special machine is needed to program them.
 An automotive locksmith or dealer should do it for you.
 This process must be followed for most models made after 1998.

 A: Kia Borrego has a few keyless entry system options.
-For newer models, the key you have contains a built-in keyless entry system (a remote master key or key fob/smart key).
+For newer car models, the key you have contains a built-in keyless entry system (a remote master key or key fob/smart key).
 Some need to be programmed by a professional locksmith or dealer and some don’t.
-Below you will find all the information relevant for Kia Borrego entry system.
+Below you will find all the information relevant to the Kia Borrego entry system.

 Keyless entry information for the Kia Borrego:

-Kia Borrego has 2 keyless entry remotes.
+Kia Borrego has one keyless entry remote.
 Choose the year of your car: